JoelDewey/backup-tools/app/backup-tools/README.md

 4. It then scales up the aforementioned Kubernetes `Deployment` back to the original number of replicas, given that it was scaled down in the first step.

-Backups are saved as a new directory with a directory name taking the format `YYYY-mm-DD_HHMMSS_BackupName` inside the target directory.
-These backups are creating using hard links to a previous backup if one exists to minimize space utilization.
+Backups are saved with directory or file name taking the format `YYYY-mm-DD_HHMMSS_BackupName` inside the target directory.
 Backups optionally may be deleted automatically once a maximum number of backups is reached; if configured, then after creating the latest backup the oldest backup is deleted.

 ## Prerequisites